 John Werner’s linguistic journey…

-Began when he asked his brother, “Why don’t we sound like TV?” when TV only had 5 channels.
-His rough and tumble journey to emotion smarts makes your emotion smart journey a walk in the woods, both fun and challenging.
+Began as a shy 10-year-old when he asked his brother, “Why don’t we sound like TV?”
+TV then only had 5 channels.
+His rough and tumble journey to emotion smarts makes your emotion-smart journey a walk and run in the woods, both fun and challenging.

 Follow Your Ears,